myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 Lastly, there are two ways you can end the remote session, closing all of the graphical programs running in it.
 You can log off remotely from MATE's **start menu**, or you can click the button marked with a circle and a small line (like a power/standby icon) in the bottom right corner of the main portion of the screen.

-The first method is cleaner but may leave programs like session managing software running.
-The second method will close everything but may do so forcefully if a process can't cleanly exit.
-In either case, be sure to save your work before proceeding.

 ![X2Go Main Window - Terminate Session Button](http://assets.digitalocean.com/articles/how-to-setup-a-remote-desktop-with-x2go-on-debian-8/terminate-session.png)

-On a final note, although it's not required, let's go into MATE's control panel, navigate to power settings and disable all standby features.
-If you don't use the desktop for a while, MATE will try to trigger a standby.
-Although the server normally won't do anything when it receives this request, it's better to avoid any unforeseen behaviors altogether.

 ## Conclusion